Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 In such instances they cannot be expected to contribute to the goal of the product or the group.
 When they do such a thing they ought to be corrected.
 It’s for their own good that they be corrected. *- precis of Noah - 25:46*

+### Ricardo - Catalyst is in its infancy

+I think it's a little bit too early to be having this discussion.
+Catalyst is in its infancy.
+We wouldn't be here today if it wasn't for IOHK.

+If Catalyst is not able to collaborate with a commercial organization, it doesn't bode well for the future.
+It is an important relationship to establish.

+If you say we are so organized now we don't need any sort of institution, any sort of governmental body.
+You're putting yourself way out there.
+And I don't think Catalyst is ready if anybody were to analyse where we're at now. *- precis of Ricardo - 26:52*